The Inquiry: Albania, Constantinople, the Straits, and the Middle East

-No specific recommendations were given for Albania because of the extremely complex nature of the situation there.
+No specific recommendations were given for Albania, given the extremely complex nature of the situation there.

-As for Constantinople, it was suggested for an internationalized state to be created there and for the Bosporus, Sea of Marmara, and the Dardanelles to be permanently open to ships and commercial vessels of all countries with international guarantees to uphold that.
-Meanwhile, in regards to Anatolia, it was advised for an independent Turkish Anatolian state to be created under a League of Nations mandate, with the Great Power in charge of the mandate being determined later.
+The Inquiry suggested that Constantinople become an internationalized state and that the Bosporus, the Sea of Marmara, and the Dardanelles be permanently open to ships and commercial vessels of all countries, with international guarantees to uphold that status.
+Meanwhile, it was advised that an independent Turkish Anatolian state be created, to be superintended by one of the Great Powers under a League of Nations mandate.

-Also, the Inquiry suggested for independent Mesopotamian and Syrian states to be created under a League of Nations mandate, with the decision as to the great powers in charge of the mandates being reserved for later.
+Also, the Inquiry suggested that independent Mesopotamian and Syrian states be created under a League of Nations mandate, with the mandates awarded to powers to be named later.
 The proposed Syrian state would consist of territories that are now part of Lebanon, northern Jordan, and western Syria.
-Meanwhile, the proposed Mesopotamian state would consist of territories that are now part of Iraq and northeastern Syria.
-In addition, it was advised to keep open the option of the creation of an Arab confederation that would include Mesopotamia and Syria.
+Meanwhile, the proposed Mesopotamian state would consist of territories now part of Iraq and northeastern Syria.
+In addition, it was advised that the option to create an Arab confederation, to include Mesopotamia and Syria, be kept open.

-As for Palestine, it was advised for an independent state under a British mandate for Palestine to be created.
-Jews would be invited to return to Palestine and settle there if the protection of the personal, religious, and property rights of the non-Jewish population are assured, and the state's holy sites would be under the protection of the League of Nations.
-The League of Nations was to recognize Palestine as a Jewish state as soon as it was in fact.
+As for Palestine, it was advised that an independent state under a British mandate be created.
+Jews would be invited to settle in Palestine if the protection of the personal, religious, and property rights of the non-Jewish population were assured, with the state's holy sites under the protection of the League of Nations.
+The League was to recognize Palestine as a Jewish state as soon as it was in fact.

-In regards to Arabia, it was suggested for the King of Hejaz not to be given assistance to impose his rule over unwilling Arab tribes.
+As for Arabia, it was suggested that the King of Hejaz not be given assistance to impose his rule over unwilling Arab tribes.